 Next, equipped with pens and paper, get your little ones to work up a number of possible monster personality traits and to scribble down their thoughts and designs.

 When you’ve got a final design for your monster bike and everyone’s feeling enthusiastic about getting down to the park and chasing the pigeons, make sure you’ve picked a name!

-It took us a while to figure out how to make Mini.
-But after some experimentation and with just a bit of cardboard and tape, we soon discovered it wasn’t hard at all.
-We drew and cut out a big nose and huge eyes, somehow taped them together at the back and attached them to the handlebars of the bike.
+Get stuck into some experimentation and with a bit of cardboard and tape and you’ll see how easy it is to create your very own monster bike.
+Draw and cut out a big nose and eyes, tape them together at the back and attached them to the handlebars of the bike.

-But of course she needed a contagious disease to scare our hardened Londoners away.
-So we added red dots wherever we found a squeaky clean and healthy spot.
+But of course no monster bike is complete without a contagious disease to scare hardened Londoners away.
+Add some red stickers wherever you can…

 You’ll find your bike monster becomes a really good friend of the family and will come with you wherever you go!